gamemanual0/gm0/source/docs/getting-started-in-ftc/index.rst

 a :doc:`claw <../robot-design/passive-intake/index>` or
 :doc:`intake <../robot-design/active-intake/index>` to pick up game elements, as well as any other mechanisms specific to the game.
-On the electronics side, there are the two REV expansion hubs and the Android phone, along with extras such as the Servo Power Module, if necessary.
+On the electronics side, there are the two REV Expansion Hubs (or one Control Hub and one Expansion Hub), the Android phone(s), and controllers.

 The kit guide provides information on
 :doc:`selecting the right kit for your team